jakob-r/hugo-course/content/chapters/09_nested_resampling/09-01-nestedintro.md

 title: "Chapter 9.1: Motivation"
 quizdown: true
 ---
-Selecting the best model from a set of potential candidates is an important part of most machine learning problems.
+Selecting the best model from a set of candidates is an important part of most machine learning problems.
 By examining an instructive and problematic example, we introduce the untouched-test-set principle.

 <!--more-->